jhap1982/giveituruguay/2012/2012-11-19 - Scotiabank Saddledome, Calgary, Canada/README.md

 ## Setlist

-Monarchy of Roses
+1. Monarchy of Roses
-Dani California
+2. Dani California
-Otherside
+3. Otherside
-Look Around
+4. Look Around
-Can't Stop
+5. Can't Stop
-If You Have to Ask
+6. If You Have to Ask
-Hardcore Jollies tease
+7. Hardcore Jollies tease
-Tell Me Baby
+8. Tell Me Baby
-I Could Have Lied
+9. I Could Have Lied
-The Adventures of Rain Dance Maggie
+10. The Adventures of Rain Dance Maggie
-I Like Dirt
+11. I Like Dirt
-Under the Bridge
+12. Under the Bridge
-Ethiopia
+13. Ethiopia
-Parallel Universe
+14. Parallel Universe
-Californication
+15. Californication
-By the Way
+16. By the Way
-ENCORE BREAK
+<br> ENCORE BREAK
-Jam
+17. Jam
-Suck My Kiss
+18. Suck My Kiss
-Everybody Knows This Is Nowhere
+19. Everybody Knows This Is Nowhere
-Give It Away
+20. Give It Away
-Encore jam
+21. Encore jam
-Outro Jam
+22. Outro Jam

 ## Notes